bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 #### `enum_zero_value_suffix`

 **Optional.** Controls the behavior of the `ENUM_ZERO_VALUE_SUFFIX` lint rule.
 By default, this rule verifies that the zero value of all enums ends in `_UNSPECIFIED`, as recommended by the [Google Protobuf Style Guide](https://protobuf.dev/programming-guides/style/#enums).
-However, organizations can choose a different preferred suffix—for example, `_NONE`.
+However, organizations can choose a different preferred suffix — for example, `_NONE`.
 To set that:

 ::: info buf.yaml